FrancescoDiSalesGithub/dorker/README.md

 `how many values do you want to search? `

 type a number and the program will give you the exact number of records you want to see

+### Execute a dork with spaces

+If you pass a dork with spaces as argument, put the double quote in your argument:

+`python3 dorker.py "allintitle: hotmail allinurl:microsoft" `